 The weird thing is that eventually we, patients, therapists, counselors, all of us, collectively grew desensitized to it.
 The simple habituation technique was working.
 Regular exposure to the horrible trash-soap was making it less horrible.
 I mean it was still hated, most of all by me, but it became less feared over time.
 It’s that simple.
 Regular exposure to something feared makes it less fearful.
 Of course with OCD, a key component to gradually diminishing irrational fears are the “R” and “P” parts of ERP therapy – Exposure and Response Prevention.
 If one responds by “ritualizing” in some manner, like hand-washing after the exposure, the benefit is lost.
 By ritualizing after exposure, you just validate that the irrational fear merits response.
 And while you receive some immediate relief by responding to the blasting anxiety alarms through some form of ritualization, it’s a very fleeting respite, and in effect, you’ve actually made the irrational fear more potent in the long run.
 In responding to the anxiety alarm, you’ve legitimized it.
 OCD wins and increases in potency.
 Still, even just seeing, recurrently, something so feared, so hated, made me grow used to it.
 It started losing its shock-value.
 Seeing the fear regularly in some physical form day-in and day-out was destroying its metaphysical omnipresence in my daily life.

 In retrospect, it seems the practice of fear-exposure to something real and tangible is akin to having a vision-board.
 And like seeing a vision-board, regular visual exposure to my container-of-horrors was a means to actualization of goals.
 The goal of my Dial Soap fear-container was to not be obsessively terrified by irrational fears.
-And it worked.
+And in some ways, it worked.
 I became less fearful.
 This in turn enabled actualization of goals more commonly associated with actual vision-boards; mainly happiness.
 The inordinate amount of emotional, mental, and psychological time and energy spent consumed by irrational fears could now be allocated to good things.
 Even my vision of myself changed.
 I could see myself as possibly happy again.
 I could see it was now feasible.
 I could see physical evidence in my features.
 And that’s because I could stand to start looking at myself again.
 When I went to the sink to wash my hands and insert my contact lenses, I wouldn’t look away as quickly.
 I would pause and look.
 Very briefly at first, but longer as time passed.
 I wanted to believe what I was seeing.
 Less furrowing of my brow.
 Less pursing of my lips.
 Less darkening and swelling under my eyes.
 My eyes.
 The windows.
 I could see a semblance of what I used to be was resurfacing.
 Because I could see these physical signs, I could feel the things I couldn’t see.
 A lightness on my shoulders.
 An expansion in my lungs.
 A slowing of my heart.
 It was occurring, gradually but actually.
 Actualization.

 While my mutant Dial Soap was a therapy devised in a somewhat extreme environment, perhaps the notion of a “vision board of fears” or “fear board” could carry into everyday “normal” life.
 After all a vision board is just an amalgamation of visual reminders of goals.
 They’re visual aspiration inspirations.
 See yourself in the future you want to have.
 I wanted to see myself in a future where I wouldn’t be rendered debilitated by irrational fears.
 Fears that severely limited my access to normalcy, let alone happiness.
 Yet by seeing the fears every day, they became less a part of my future.
 In essence, a reverse vision board, a visual reminder of fears, enabled the good things I actually wanted to see on a vision board and in my life.
 So don’t be afraid to tack on what scares you to that vision board.
 Look at it.
 Every day.
 See and feel it gradually lose its power over you.
 Stare at it often until the only emotion it elicits is boredom.
 Once you see it can’t scare you anymore, take it down.
 Then start looking at the reminders you actually want on that vision board that make you happy.
 And now that you’re not scared anymore, go get that life.